mavizzle/code-review-3/README.md

 # _PingPong!_

-#### _Code Review #3 - Ping Pong Webpage,3/9/19_
+#### _Code Review #3 - Ping Pong Webpage, 3/9/19_

 #### By _**Lex Wilkins**_

 ## Description

-_This is my third official webpage that is posted on gh-pages (it can be found here: https://mavizzle.github.io/code-review-3/), which includes a Ping Pong generator that takes a user input (number) and returns special strings if the number is divisble by 3 or 5.
-It includes an index.html, Bootstrap 1.3, custom CSS stylesheets, jQuery 3.3.1, and a media folder._
+_This is my third official webpage that is posted on gh-pages (it can be found here: https://mavizzle.github.io/code-review-3/), which includes a Ping Pong generator that takes a user input (number) and returns special strings if the number is divisble by 3 and/or 5.
+It includes an index.html, Bootstrap 1.3, custom CSS stylesheets, and jQuery 3.3.1._

 ## Setup/Installation Requirements